MFA, July 5-11 2021

 How to move forward with broken systems?
 Small steps begun in the home, empowering this and next generation

-Julieanna's comments in the summative feedback have encouraged me to revisit the research I did last year on New Materialism.
-These are annotated bibliographies of what I read during the 213.463 Fine Arts Research Seminar paper, followed by my essay for the paper.
+Julieanna's comments in the summative feedback have encouraged me to reread the research I did last year on New Materialism.

 Amelia Jones.
 Material Traces: Performativity, Artistic “Work,” and New Concepts of Agency.
 Vol. 59, no. 4, 2015, pp. 18–35.
 EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=edspmu&AN=edspmu.S15314715154000 37&site=eds-live&scope=site.
 By investigating contemporary performative artworks, Jones challenges the belief new materialism places us beyond human (posthuman), proposing instead that the artist’s labour with materialities, and the imprints made visible, activate a greater connectedness and relationship with matter.